Poseidon0901/XQ9-Agent/README.md

 A: Yes, through the `run_python` tool, which has the same permissions as the Python process.
 Use responsibly.

 **Q: Where are my memories stored?**
-A: All memories are stored locally in `memories/memories.json`.
+A: All memories are stored locally in `memories.db`, a SQLite database in the project root.
 They persist across sessions.

 **Q: Why am I getting "Domain parking detected" errors?**
 A: The agent automatically skips pages that appear to be domain parking or for-sale pages.
 This is intentional to avoid wasting tool calls on irrelevant content.